ministryofjustice/developer-playground/README.md

 ### Docker Compose

-Docker Compose is used to launch our application locally, we don't use `compose` in production however; we use `docker compose` to recreate a production-like environment locally.
+Docker Compose is used to launch our application locally; we never use `docker compose` in production; however, we use `docker compose` to recreate production-like environments locally.
 This section will describe each service.

 #### Nginx

-This is our webserver.<br>
+This is our web server.<br>
-Nginx has one job; to serve the our application.
-Interanlly, the FPM gateway is routed to the application server; `php`.
+Nginx has one job: to serve our application.
+Internally, the PHP FPM gateway is routed to the application server, `php`.
-In a production environment we would use `localhost`.
+In a production environment, we would use `localhost`.

 #### PHP